algo-hhu/k-min-sum-radii/README.md

 ## Citation

-If you use this cose, please cite the following bachelor thesis:
+If you use this code, please cite the following bachelor thesis:

 ```
 N. Lenßen, "Experimentelle Analyse von Min-Sum-Radii Approximationsalgorithmen".
 Bachelorarbeit, Heinrich-Heine-Universität Düsseldorf, 2024.